GauravBindra/Asteroid-browser-agent/nova-act_approach/improvements_made.md

    - This might be related to page refreshes or state changes during navigation
    - The "AssertionError" in Playwright suggests context management issues

+4. **Redundant Navigation Attempts:**
+   - The contact details section handler tried to navigate to "Contact Details" tab
+   - However, the form already starts on this tab by default
+   - This caused the agent to try clicking a tab that was already selected
+   - Resulted in confusion as no visible change occurred despite the attempt

 ### Navigation Solutions Implemented:

 - **Improved Command Structure:**